 Derinkuyu is around 60 meters deep and could accommodate approximately 20,000 people together with food stores and livestock, making it the largest of its kind in Turkey.
 Here, you can explore oil and wine presses, storage rooms, chapels, cellars, stables, etc. There’s a 55-meter long ventilation shaft used as a well to provide water to the villagers above it and inside.

 How to get there: You need to get to Nevsehir town first.
 Ask the driver to drop you off at the stop for Derinkuyu underground city.
 From there, you’ll need to wait for the bus that takes tourists to Kaimakli and Derinkuyu.
-The bus leaves in every 30 minutes.
-The bus ticket costs 8₺ per ride.
+The bus leaves every 30 minutes.
+The bus ticket costs 8 Lira per ride.

 - Opening Hours: April-October: 8 a.m – 7 p.m; October-March: 8 a.m – 5 p.m

 Riding the hot air balloon is one of the main reasons why Cappadocia is such a popular destination around the world.
 Flying over the valleys and seeing these weird-shaped rock formations is a magical experience.
-The balloon ride happens every day all year round.
+In Cappadocia hot air balloon ride happens every day all year round.